alphapapa/ement.el/using-pantalaimon.md

    - @your-identifiant:matrix.org RCXONVDBKV
 ```

+If you get an error about DBus here, see : [g-dbus-error-quark](#g-dbus-error-quark)

-(if the `list-servers` doesn't return anything, it means you aren’t connected with Ement.el, you should connect first)
+If the `list-servers` doesn't return anything, it means you aren’t connected with Ement.el, you should connect first.

 ## Verify Pantalaimon ##